 Unlike traditional AV, next-generation AV (NGAV) identifies malicious activity using a system-centered, technical approach that examines every process on an endpoint.
 This allows next-gen AV to proactively detect and block hackers’ tools and tactics to gain entry.
 While traditional AV is focused on detecting malware at the endpoint alone, NGAV addresses many modern threat scenarios, including ransomware and fileless attacks.

 Next-gen AV offers a more effective means of recognizing and deterring unknown malware and sophisticated attacks by looking at the whole context rather than just isolated incidents.
 This rich contextual information allows NGAV to understand the cause of the attack and thus prevent future ones.
 Rapid deployment and cloud access are also key features of next-gen AV.

 Overall, next-gen antivirus offers increased endpoint detection, better response capabilities, and a greater number of preventative measures.
-In many cases, it can entirely replace traditional endpoint protection products.
+In many cases, it can entirely replace traditional endpoint security products.

 Focus On Behavior, Not Identity

 The key is to prevent anything that can be prevented pre-execution and to deal with what cannot by looking at the behavior of processes executing on the endpoint.
 This is effective because they operate similarly despite the large and increasing number of malware variants.
 The number of malware behaviors is considerably smaller than the number of ways a malicious file might look, making this approach suitable for prevention and detection.

 What to Look for in an NGAV Solution

 1. EDR Capabilities

 When considering a NGAV solution, look for endpoint detection and response (EDR) capabilities that utilize AI and machine learning to provide real-time detection and prevention to complex threats.

 2. Local and Autonomous

 Look for an NGAV solution that is local and autonomous, meaning it works equally well with or without a network connection.
 In other words, the agent is not reliant upon cloud connectivity to the EPP/EDR management console for protection against malware, ransomware, and zero-day attacks.

 3. Threat Intelligence Integration